GrumpyPirate/GrumpyPirate.github.io/README.md

 - [ ] Implement `styled-components`
 - [ ] Implement `react-storybook`
 - [ ] Migrate from Redux to Storeon
+- [ ] Migrate from react-router to reach-router
 - [ ] Implement server-side rendering
 - [ ] Replace portfolio page item previews with dependency-free solution